 How To Get Featured on Redbubble

-We’re privileged to have so many talented artists who choose to sell their work via the Redbubble marketplace.
-Self promotion is the most effective way to increase your chances of success, but we’re always looking for ways to help artists gain more exposure.
+It is a privilege and honor to have so many talented artists choose to sell their work with Redbubble.
+Self-promotion is the most effective way to increase your chances of success.
+Even so, we’re always looking for ways to help artists gain more exposure.

-There are many things we do to promote your art, like highlighting artists through PR opportunities, getting your products into Google Shopping feeds, choosing designs for product shoots, featuring your work in email marketing campaigns, working with influencers, and highlighting artists on our social channels.
-For the past 13 years, we’ve also been featuring artists on different versions of Redbubble’s homepage.
+There are many things we do to promote art: highlighting artists through PR opportunities, placing products into Google Shopping feeds, choosing designs for product shoots, featuring work in email marketing campaigns, working with influencers, and highlighting artists on our social channels.

-The new Profile on your Artist Shop features a new “Featured Artist” achievements badge for artists who have been featured on the Found Feed.
-We’re often asked “How do I get featured on Redbubble?” so we’ve compiled some tips to help you get noticed and increase your chances of landing that coveted feature.
+Have you noticed that some profiles have a unique “Featured Artist” achievements badge?
+This is for certain artists who have been featured on the Found Feed.
+Here are some some tips to help you get noticed and increase your chances of landing that coveted feature.

 Designed and sold by Kuura Koskinen and . avvou .

-The “Found Feed” is a collection of artworks and products that have been featured on Redbubble’s homepage since 2011.
-Over the past couple of years we’ve added more personalization to the browsing experience on Redbubble, so people can see more of the things they love and we can surface a wider range of designs, based on their interests and preferences.
+The “Found Feed” is a collection of artworks and products that have been featured on Redbubble’s homepage.
+Over the past couple of years, we’ve added more personalization to the browsing experience on Redbubble.
+This is so people see more of the things they love on a wider range of designs based on their interests and preferences.
 The Found Feed has evolved into a discovery feed for new visitors and returning visitors who aren’t signed up as members.
 If you’re featured, your work will be seen on the logged out, non-member homepage.

 Here’s how you can boost your chances of being featured: